soobinrho/dotfiles-personal/setup-os-cybersecurity.md

 mv ./xfce4-panel.xml ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-panel.xml
 reboot

-# How to check network connectivity status.
-sudo nmcli general status
-sudo nmcli radio all
-sudo nmcli connection
-sudo netstat --route --numeric

-# How to move over files from a USB.
-mkdir ~/usb
-sudo mount /dev/sda3 ~/usb
-rsync --progress -ua ~/usb/2025-10-16 ~/
-sudo umount ~/usb

 # How to control the Xorg server.
 sudo service lightdm stop
 sudo service lightdm start

-# How to connect to a Wifi.
-sudo nmcli device wifi list
-sudo nmcli device wifi connect <SSID> --ask

-# How to use `man`.
-man --all intro  # Show intro manual pages. --all flag shows all manuals instead of just one. man --apropos disk  # Search manuals that contain a keyword. man --whatis nmcli  # Lookup what a program is.

-# Useful utilities.
-open .  # Open current directory with user's preferred program. locate /rules  # Find folders called rules. updatedb  # Manually the index for `locate`.
-Daily run by default.

-# How to turn off the mic mute keyboard backlight.
-sudo su -
-echo 0 > /sys/class/leds/platform::micmute/brightness

 # The network manager icon is white, so we have to switch to dark mode.
 # Right click taskbar > Panel > Panel preferences... > Appearance > Dark Mode.